brecert/ProtoFluxContextualActions/README.md

 ProtoFlux Contextual Actions is a mod that add additional context menu actions for different contexts that revolve around protoflux.

+Bug report welcome, and feel free to create an issue for any actions that you want added.

 ## Patches
 There are currently three patches.